The

 History

-After the 1950s rolled around, and the city’s populous emptied into the suburbs, a long period of decline set upon Smokey Hollow.
-But in 1974, a real estate campaign renamed the neighborhood “River North” and began transforming abandoned warehouses into spacious art galleries.
+After the 1950s rolled around and the city’s populous emptied into the suburbs, a long decline set upon Smokey Hollow.
+However, in 1974, a real estate campaign renamed the neighborhood “River North” and transformed abandoned warehouses into spacious art galleries.
 This trend continued, and River North Galley District coalesced into its present incarnation.

 river-north